helium/HIP/0061-wifi-dao.md

 1. Same mapper can witness the same hotspot no more than once every 4 hours
 2. Same cell can be witnessed by a maximum of 6 unique mappers every hour

 During consequent launch stages, as the density of mappers grows, WiFi SubDao will look to implement a more robust algorithm, similar to Helium LoRa PoC, whereby only randomly challenged hotspots can be witnessed.
-We also propose that some of the WDT that are pre-mined at the launch of the network, and distributed to the subDAO operations fund is distributed over the course of the stub period to live hotspots on an epochal basis in roughly equal proportion (akin to universal basic income).
+We also propose that some of the HWIFI that are pre-mined at the launch of the network, and distributed to the subDAO operations fund is distributed over the course of the stub period to live hotspots on an epochal basis in roughly equal proportion (akin to universal basic income).

 ### *Data Transfer and Pricing Specification*